laradreamer79/Portfolio-Project/stage3/README.md

 6. As a diver, I want to receive real-time booking confirmation and view live availability, so that I know immediately whether my booking is confirmed.
 7. As a user, I want to complete online payment securely, so that I can confirm my booking.**
 8. As an admin, I want to manage diving centers, trips, users, and platform content, so that the platform remains accurate and up to date.
+9. As an admin, I want to review and approve instructor registrations, diving center registrations, and newly submitted trips and courses, so that only verified providers and approved content are visible on the platform.
-9. As a diving center, I want to manage my trips and booking requests through a dashboard, so that I can efficiently manage my services.
+10. As a diving center, I want to manage my trips and booking requests through a dashboard, so that I can efficiently manage my services.
+11. As an instructor, I want to register my profile and create diving trips and training courses, so that divers can book my certified services after admin approval.

 ---